John Bolton's placement as new national security adviser ignites reaction from lawmakers, politicians

 In a tweet, Trump said he was “very thankful” to McMaster for his service, adding that he “has done an outstanding job & will always remain my friend.”

 The president’s announcement comes after months of speculation over whether McMaster would resign or be fired from his post.
+Now, Bolton, who has served as a Fox News contributor, will take over the position on April 9.

 “Throughout my career it has been my greatest privilege to serve alongside extraordinary service members and dedicated civilians,” McMaster said in a statement.
 He went on to thank the president “for the opportunity to serve.”